A Guide To Coloured Stone Engagement Rings

 Traditional in Style

 If you are after something more traditional or vintage then you may be inspired by the British Royal Family.
 Once owned by Princess Diana, this ring is arguably one of the most iconic Sapphire rings in recent history.
 Of course, it is now worn by Kate Middleton.
-This beautiful sapphire cluster design has to be one of the most popular non-diamond engagement rings choices all over the world.
+This beautiful sapphire cluster design has to be one of the most popular non-diamond engagement ring choices all over the world.

 Fresh, Vibrant and Modern